BDC Hamburger Icon

 What are the benefits of data minimization?

 Data minimization is a requirement for any business or organization that must comply with the European Union’s General Data Protection Regulation (GDPR).
-Even if your business doesn’t trade with Europe, the benefits of minimization go well beyond compliance.
+However, according to Jang, the benefits of data minimization go far beyond compliance.
+“Limiting the data you collect and process to only that which you need will improve operational efficiency, reduce risk and build trust — as a vendor, employer and data steward,” Jang said.

-• More efficient data retrieval and storage: Management of data is simpler when there is less of it.
-Knowledge workers can spend less time hunting through archives and feel more confident that they are retrieving the most current data when minimization is practiced in a well-disciplined manner.
+• More efficient data retrieval and storage: Data management is simpler when there is less of it.
+When disciplined minimization is practiced, knowledge workers can spend less time hunting through archives.
+Also, they can feel confident they’re retrieving the most current data.

 • Faster responses to requests: It is easier to respond to requests when there is less stored data.

-• Enhanced customer approval: Customers prefer to be asked for less personal data and trust companies that provide assurances about what data is stored.
+• Enhanced customer approval: Customers prefer to be asked for less personal data; they trust companies that provide assurances about what data is stored.

 • Preparedness for future regulations: Companies enacting data minimization efforts now will be ahead of the game if regulations similar to GDPR are passed in the future.